tiann/eadb/README.md

 #### Download it from github

-When you can use adb or ssh to connect your device, you can prepare the eadb environment from github by this command:
+When you can use adb or ssh to connect to your device, you can prepare the eadb environment:

 ```
 eadb --ssh root@ip prepare
 ```

-It would download a rootfs from [Release page](https://github.com/tiann/eadb/releases) and push it to your device, then do some mounts and chroot in to the environment.
+The command would download a rootfs from [Release page](https://github.com/tiann/eadb/releases) and push it to your device, then do some mounts and chroot in to the environment.

 #### Use an existing archive

+You can also download or build the rootfs and then prepare it by your rootfs file:

 ```
 eadb --ssh root@ip prepare -a path/to/archive